 As a result, they suggest the original homeland of a Proto-Indo-European language — ancestral to all Indo-European languages including the extinct Anatolian languages such as Hittite and Lydian — was somewhere in the highlands of West Asia.
 The DNA indicates that this is a region ancestral to both the Yamnaya and Anatolian people such as the Hittites.
 The highlands include parts of modern-day Armenia, Turkey and Iran and the paper indicates that further sampling and analysis will be necessary to narrow down a location.

 The location of a Proto-Indo-European homeland is hotly contested, with the Pontic Caspian Steppe and Anatolia among the regions frequently proposed.

 Another of the new papers indicates that the Yamnaya contributed about 10 per cent of the ancestry of Mycenaean Greeks — the Bronze Age civilisation that inspired Homer.
 The remainder of the Mycenaeans’ ancestry resembled that of the Minoans of Crete who did not have Yamnaya ancestry and were related to the people of nearby Anatolia.

-Significantly, the team noted that, while most Mycenaeans, including ordinary working people, had some Yamnaya or “steppe” admixture, some of the elite did not.
+Significantly, the team note that, while most Mycenaeans, including ordinary working people, had some Yamnaya or “steppe” admixture, some of the elite did not.
 They said this finding challenged “narratives of social dominance”.
-It has previously been claimed by some researchers that the Yamnaya achieved vast conquests through genocide and brutal subjugation.
+It has previously been claimed by some researchers that Yamnaya descendants achieved vast conquests through genocide and brutal subjugation.